zsxkib/cog-mmaudio/README.md

 └── ...
 ```

-Expected directory structure (minimal, for the recommended model only):
+The expected directory structure (minimal, for the recommended model only):

 ```bash
 MMAudio